-The historic gardens and grounds are open and free to the public during tour times, Fridays 1-4pm and Saturdays 10am-4pm.
+The historic gardens and grounds are open and free to the public during tour times, no reservation required.

 For more information to help you prepare for your visit, including self-guides to the historic grounds, go to our About page and scroll down to Visit.

-"The Rankins: Struggling with the Loss of their World" house tours are available for private groups of up to 6 people, $30 minimum for the group.
+"The Rankins: Struggling with the Loss of their World" guided house tours are available for private groups, $4 per visitor, $40 minimum for the group.

 Historic Cherry Hill's collection distinguishes the museum from most others.
 Its 70,000 items, spanning over two centuries and ranging from the rare to the mundane, all belonged to one family — the Van Rensselaers of Cherry Hill.
 This talk explores some of the unique objects in the collection, the family's motivation for accumulating and saving its possessions, and how the museum's significant collections have defined its course today.